richb-hanover/SiLK-in-Docker/README.md

-# SiLK in Docker
+# SiLK and FlowBAT in Docker

-Docker image containing SiLK and libfixbuf to collect Netflow info, as well as FlowViewer to provide a graphical display
+Docker image containing SiLK (and associated files) collect Netflow info, as well as FlowBAT to provide a graphical display.

+**_THIS DOCKERFILE DOES NOT WORK YET_** I'm posting it to github to see if I can get it working.

 SiLK and libfixbuf installed and configured according to CERT.org's instructions:
   HTML: http://tools.netsa.cert.org/silk/silk-install-handbook.html